Freequently Asked Question

 How can I fly to Nepal?

-Some international airlines like Thai Airways, Qatar Airways, Indian Airlines, Turkish Airlines, Jet Airways, Korean Air, Etihad Air, Silk Air, Air Arabia, Druk Air, Malindo Air, Air China, China Southern, China Eastern, Oman Air, Tibet Airlines, Nepal Airlines, Himalaya Airlines and Cathay Pacific have scheduled flights to Tribhuwan International Airport in Kathmandu.
-It is the only international airport in Nepal.
+Some international airlines like Thai Airways, Qatar Airways, Air India, Turkish Airlines, Indigo, Korean Air, fly Dubai, Singapore Air, Air Arabia, Druk Air, Malindo Air, Air China, China Southern, China Eastern, Malaysian Air, Air Asia, Thai Lion Air, Nepal Airlines, Himalaya Airlines and Cathay Pacific & more have scheduled flights to Tribhuwan International Airport in Kathmandu.

 Barefoot Adventures | © 2025 All Rights Reserved | Website Designed By: Thulo Inc Powered By: Thulo Sites